-Christmas is almost here and you might have decided what decorations you will be putting up in different spaces of your home.
-There are many possible ways to bring festive essence to your space; however, your Christmas home decoration can’t be complete without colorful festive garlands.
+Christmas is near and you may have decided what decorations you will be putting up in different areas of your home.
+Literally, there are so many ways to bring festive essence to your space; however, Christmas home decoration isn’t complete without festive garlands.

-You don’t have to spend a lot of money on Christmas decorations.
-You can always craft beautiful garlands from tree trimmings.
-Trim a few tree branches and wrap a gauge wire around them fashioning them into a garland.
+There is no need to spend a lot of money.
+You can craft a beautiful garland from tree trimmings easily.
+Just cut a few small branches of a Christmas tree and attach them around a gauge wire, fashioning them into a garland.

 Christmas garland from fresh leaves

-Leafy garlands will not only decorate your house but add a pop of color as well.
-You can start by wrapping a couple of Magnolia leaves together using a wire or cut individual eucalyptus branches.
+Leafy garlands will help you easily decorate your house for Christmas.
+Just wrap up a couple of Magnolia leaves around a wire or use individual eucalyptus branches.

 Festive garland from flowers

-It is easy to buy pinecones if you don’t have access to them or just don’t want to go collecting.
-All you need is a few pinecones (depending on the length of your garland), screw eye hooks and glue accessories or ornaments of your choice.
-Pinecone garlands are easy to make and they add a natural charm to your holiday decor.
+Pine cones can be great Christmas ornaments.
+It is easy to buy pinecones if you don’t have them in your area or just don’t want to go collecting.
+All you need to do is hang some pine cones in a line.
+You can also dig into your creativity by painting them in your style.
+Pinecone garlands are very easy to make, and they can add a rustic charm to your holiday decor.

-Paper crafts are popular since they are easy and can also be done by kids.
-This Christmas, make festive garlands from paper.
-You just need colorful paper, glue, thread, scissors and a few other basic crafting supplies.
-There are different designs: you can make a mini Christmas tree garland, a leafy garland or a simple Merry Christmas garland.
+Paper crafts are popular since they are easier and can also be done by kids.
+You can make festive Christmas garlands from paper.
+You will need basic crafting supplies like colored paper, glue, thread, scissors, etc. Cutting and folding the paper into different patterns and shapes is the main task –making a mini Christmas tree garland from them will be easy.